PiotrJustyna/road-to-orleans/1/readme.md

 # readme

-This is the most basic setup: only one silo, local clustering, no clients, no grains.
+This is the most basic setup: only one silo, localhost clustering, no clients, no grains.